Dutchess County Spousal Support Lawyer

 Steps to Petition for a Change in Spousal Support

 - Contact a Spousal Support Lawyer: When looking to petition a change in spousal support, it is important to have the proper legal representation.
 A divorce attorney can analyze your situation and help you develop the strongest case for your modification.
-Additionally, your attorney can save you time by helping you file the proper paperwork and negotiating your petition with your ex-partner prior to meeting in court.
+Additionally, your attorney can save you time by helping you file the proper paperwork and negotiating your petition with your ex-partner before meeting in court.

 - Present Your Case for a Change in Spousal Support: Once at the hearing, you and your attorney will present your case to the judge.
 Depending on the situation, you may argue that you are no longer financially able to make payments or claim that your ex-partner no longer needs the payments.